 What about support groups at the hospital?

-I can understand why it would be advantageous for a healthcare system to have their own communities, but re-creating the wheel of patient communities is not always the right move.
+I can understand why it would be advantageous for a healthcare system to have their own communities.
+That said, re-creating the wheel of patient communities is not always the right move.

 PatientsLikeMe does a great job of sharing real patient stories on Facebook.
-The Crohn’s and Colitis Foundation offers specific support groups for various patient communities affected by IBD, and there are plenty of other groups on social doing great stuff.
+The Crohn’s and Colitis Foundation offers specific support groups for various patient communities affected by IBD.
+There are also plenty of other groups on social doing great stuff.

 Something to keep in mind, as well, is that Google does work with nonprofits for ad grants.
 This can help nonprofits get search ads, where your ad can show up alongside relevant search results.
 It can also help with display ads, which includes banners and text ads that show up on a large number of websites.
 With some targeting, patient communities can get their name in front of a relevant audience.

 The last suggestion would be to reach out to hospitals and relevant medical practices.
 Instead of waiting for the hospital or medical group to show initiative to reach out to patient communities, perhaps the patient communities could create brochures or cards to drop off with the medical groups.
 If the community focused on creating small print batches of materials, they could easily update them depending on medical group feedback.